 Facilitating human growth and empowerment to live well within in our landscapes

-I am a research and teaching academic with a strong connection to rural landscapes.
+I am an academic with a strong connection to rural landscapes.
 I see people as part of, not separate from, landscapes, and all my research and teaching is framed by this perspective.

 I began my professional career helping farmers reclaim drifting sand dunes in the South Australian Mallee, then supported community groups in Victoria with activities as diverse as managing their creek frontages to maintain populations of Trout Cod, to fostering group management skills to maintain Landcare groups.
 A common thread throughout my agency employment was working with, and learning from, the people who manage the land.
 Indeed, as I learned more about environmental management I came to appreciate that humans are part of a complex, dynamic social-ecosystem.